The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 ## Flamethrower Buff Extension

 Another AoE tech, this time involving everyone's favorite Machinist action.
-Flamethrower functions like other ground DoTs: it snapshots buffs on the player at the time of casting the action, but it doesn't snapshot debuffs on the target such as Chain Stratagem.
+Flamethrower functions like other ground DoTs: it snapshots buffs on the player at the time of casting the action (although it doesn't snapshot debuffs on the target, such as
+Chain Stratagem).
 This means **if you start channeling Flamethrower on the last GCD of buffs, they'll last for the full duration**.
 This only requires a modest 1.13x buff multiplier for Flamethrower to edge out Heated Combo on two targets, and of course it's an even bigger gain on 3 or more targets.